Why Accessibility Matters in Web Development

 - CSS: Use relative units for font sizes and layout, provide sufficient colour contrast between text and background, avoid using colour alone to convey information, etc.

-- JavaScript: Ensure that your dynamic content and interactions are keyboard accessible, provide feedback and instructions for users, avoid creating keyboard traps or unexpected changes in context, etc.
+- JavaScript: Ensure dynamic content and interactions are keyboard accessible.
+Provide feedback and instructions for users, and avoid keyboard traps or unexpected changes in context.

-- ARIA: Use Accessible Rich Internet Applications (ARIA) attributes to add extra semantics and roles to your HTML elements when needed, especially for complex UI components or dynamic content updates.
+- ARIA: Use ARIA attributes to add extra semantics and roles to HTML elements, particularly for complex UI components or dynamic content.

 - Multimedia: Provide captions and transcripts for audio and video content.
-Avoid using autoplay or flashing effects that can cause seizures or distractions, etc.
+Avoid autoplay or flashing effects that can cause seizures or distractions.